Cell State Transitions Beyond the Small-Noise Limit

-The mean first passage time (MFPT) $\tau$ from initial positions $r(t=0) = r_0$ is shown in Fig.~\ref{fig3} for various $\beta$ and $\gamma$ values.
-In the small-noise limit ($\beta=7$), $\tau$ increases sharply for $r > r_b$, plateauing at $\tau = \tau_k$.
+The mean first-passage time (MFPT) $\tau$ from initial positions $r_0$ is shown in Fig.~\ref{fig4} for various $\beta$ and $\gamma$ values.
+In the small-noise limit ($\beta=7$), $\tau$ increases sharply, soon plateauing at $\tau_k\simeq 1.2\times 10^4 \text{hr}$.
 This behavior allows classical transition rate theory to characterize the process with a single transition rate $r_k = 1/\tau_k$, independent of the specific initial value $r_0$.
 In contrast, the original dynamics ($\beta=1$, $\gamma=1$) exhibit a gradual increase in $\tau$ across a wide range of $r_0$ values—from the absorbing boundary $r_a$ to the trap center $r_c$ where most cells reside.